GabrielMorris/writeasly/README.md

 writeasly is a work in progress and is missing some features in the API.
 However, most functionality is implemented.
 List of supported endpoints:

+writeasly currently supports the vast majority of the write.as API, a complete list of supported/unsupported features:

 ### Posts

 ✅ Publish an anonymous post